Mac Running Slow? 8 Ways to Fix a Slow Mac

 Uninstall Unwanted Apps

-Apps can also take up a lot of storage space.
-Have you noticed that some apps you may not have used for a long time, or have never been used since they were installed?
+Apps can also take up a lot of Mac memory usage.
+Have you noticed some apps you haven't used for a long time?
+Or may they never be used since they were installed?
 Whether or not you have enough storage space, it is recommended that you remove them from your Mac.

 Dragging an app to the trash does not completely remove it.
 Its supporting files are still on your hard drive.
 As you know, it is not easy to find and delete them manually.
 But if you have BuhoCleaner at hand, you can save a lot of time and effort.